NLN Nursing Education Research Grants Guidelines

 Components of the Comprehensive Review File

-The components of the Comprehensive Review File must be submitted in one PDF file via the online submission system (visit this Microsoft Support page for help to save/convert to PDF).
+The components of the Comprehensive Review File must be submitted in one PDF file via the online submission system (visit this Microsoft Support page for help to save/convert documents to PDF).
+Review the NLN Research Grant Submission Guidelines for details of each component.

 1. Title page

-2. Proposal Narrative (20-page limit, double-spaced, includes abstract)
+2. Proposal Narrative (20-page limit, double-spaced, includes abstract; see submission guidelines for details)

 Components of the Blind Review File

-1. Title page with researcher's name and affiliation removed.
+1. Title page with investigator’s name and affiliation removed.

-2. Proposal Narrative (including abstract) with all identifying information removed.
+2. Proposal Narrative (20-page limit, double spaced, includes abstract) with any identifying information removed.

 How to Submit